Kotumachagi: Temples

-About Schools and Education
+Education

 Kotumachagi Village has several education facilities.
 It has three primary model government schools, one government high school, and one government-aided high-school named Shri Someshwara High School.
 Both the high schools are well reputed and have contributed many officers, doctors, and engineers to the society.
 Dr. Banakar, an acknowledged oceanographer hails from this village only.
 Majority of the villagers are literate, among them 2599 are male and 1932 are female.
 Literacy rate (children under 6 are excluded) of Kotumachagi is 71%.